idrislaw/Tricentris/README.md

 ## What is Tricentis Tosca

-Tosca is an AI based no code automation tool for end to end automation testing
+Tosca is an AI based no code tool for end to end automation testing

 ## Architecture
-The tosca architecture can be described as having the following framework:
+The tosca architecture is made of:

 - Tosca Commander/Components
+- Workspace
 - Repository Setup
     - Single User: Local storage
-    - Multi User : MySQL, SQlite, DB2
+    - Multi User : MySQL Server, Oracle, SQlite, DB2
 - Licensing Model
    - Cloud License: floating licensing via Cloud-hosted license server managed by Tricentis
    - OnPremise/Concurrent License: floating licensing via your own, on-premise license server.
 Requires seperate and independent server setup.
 Server does not have to be connected to the internet.